 There are many sacred sites around the world which align to the solstices and equinoxes.
 Found within them are often what seems to be universal spiritual symbols that were expressed by the ancient people and communities that left them there.
 They can give us clues as to the deeper meaning behind the structures themselves, as well as what they meant to people who built and used them.
 Many of these symbols are present at Chaco Canyon.

 Spirals are found all over Chaco Canyon.
-The symbol itself is one found throughout the world in many ways, from sacred geometry found in nature to being associated with the sun, growth, fertility, and spiritual enlightenment.
+The symbol itself is one found throughout the world in many ways, from sacred geometry found in nature to being associated with the movement of sun and the earth in the cosmos.
 This symbol is very often found at sacred sites that align to the solstices and equinoxes.

 An intriguing symbol that was found on the west side of Fajada Butte which shows a play of shadow and light during the equinoxes.
 The double spiral has been associated with the solstices and the path of the sun throughout the year in general.
 During an artistic experiment the artist Charles Ross documented the path of the sun throughout a year.
 He tracked it by capturing the sunlight through a magnifying glass which burnt impressions onto wood, and when he put them together they formed the pattern of a double spiral.